Draggon/hassio-hdd-tools/hdd_tools/DOCS.md

 |-----------|-------------|
 | sensor_name | Name for the sensor which is exposed to home-assistant
 | friendly_name | Friendly name for the sensor which is exposed to home-assistant
-| performance_check | flag to enable or disable the execution of performance check at startup
-| hdd_path | path to drive to monitor
+| hdd_path | Path to drive to monitor
+| attributes_format | One of `object` or `list`.
+See more details [here](#attributes).
+| attributes_property | Attribute you want to merge with the attributes in your sensor.
+Check the `output_file` for the available properties.
-| check_period | interval in minutes / how often to read temperature
+| check_period | Interval in minutes / how often to read temperature
+| performance_check | Flag to enable or disable the execution of performance check at startup
-| debug | flag to enable or disable debugging.
+| debug | Flag to enable or disable debugging.
 Activate this if you want to debug which property from the JSON output of `smartctl` you want to be merged to the sensor.
-| output_file | log file
+| output_file | Log file
-| attributes_property | attribute you want to merge with the attributes in your sensor.
-Check the `output_file` for the available properties.
-| attributes_format | one of `object` or `list`.
-See more details [here](#attributes).

 ### Attributes